 Infrastructure costs will be addressed during the formulation of the total budget for each State.
 States should plan on Infrastructure funding based on the previous year or the amount communicated to the State by the NOM.
-For FY16, the maximum possible Infrastructure award for each state is the amount that each state received for FY15.
+For FY15, the maximum possible Infrastructure award for each state is the amount that each state received for FY14.
 This funding level may change, however, as the CAPS Management Team explores ways to standardize funding utilizing a national perspective.
+More guidance regarding Infrastructure will be coming during the summer of 2014.
 States are encouraged to leverage funding from other programs to cover and reduce Infrastructure costs.
 The remaining amount of the State's total will be designated to Survey (see the funding section below).
-A written work plan specifically for Infrastructure must be provided that is separate from Survey as explained in the Work Plan Submission section below.
+Written work plans for specific surveys must be provided that are separate from Infrastructure (see next section).

+II.
 Priority Surveys

-Priority Surveys are those survey initiatives that have been identified by the National CAPS Committee as being of high priority to merit a priority survey effort.
-The CAPS program is a national program, and as such, the primary focus is on National Priority Surveys.
+Priority Surveys are those survey initiatives that have been identified by the National CAPS Committee as being of high priority to merit a priority survey effort (see Appendix G-1 and G-2 for the Priority Pest List).
+The CAPS program is a national program, and as such, the primary focus is on national priority surveys.
 The focus of these surveys is on detecting pests in areas where their presence (or absence) is unknown by focusing on the host(s) and/or environment of given pests, or on location-specific criteria, particularly in situations where a state has evidence of risk from prior emergency actions against certain types of facilities or operations.

 In response to comments and suggestions from the states and our stakeholders to provide more flexibility for surveys, the NCC has decided to continue to present a 2-prong approach for Priority Surveys.
-Priority Surveys may consist of 1) traditional commoditybased and similarly-formatted surveys (e.g., Small Grains and Exotic Woodboring & Bark Beetle Surveys) prepared by CPHST as presented in past years (designated Designed Surveys), and/or 2) unique bundled surveys developed by the States (designated Bundled Surveys).
+Priority Surveys may consist of 1) traditional commodity-based and similarly-formatted surveys (e.g., Small Grains and Exotic Woodboring & Bark Beetle Surveys) prepared by CPHST as presented in past years (designated Designed Surveys), and/or 2) unique bundled surveys developed by the States (designated Bundled Surveys).

-1. Designed Surveys: Included in this category are the traditional commodity-based surveys and those surveys not necessarily based on commodities, but have been prepared by CPHST and have the same format for surveying for multiple pests within an environmental niche, business model, or taxonomic group.
+- 1. Designed Surveys: Included in this category are the traditional commodity-based surveys and those surveys not necessarily based on commodities, but have been prepared by CPHST and have the same format for surveying for multiple pests within an environmental niche, business model, or taxonomic group.
 The intent of these surveys is to detect pests not known to be present in those areas of the nation where a particular commodity is grown, in a particular environment or habitat, or associated with various business models.
 The goal of the CAPS program is to conduct national surveys and obtain a national dataset for exotic pests in commodities, habitats, and businesses of national importance.
-The following are appropriate for conducting a Designed Priority Survey in 2016.

-- Commodity-based surveys:\★ Corn, Cotton, Oak, Pine, Small Grains, Soybean, and Tropical Hosts - Taxonomic group-based surveys:\ Exotic Wood Borer and Bark Beetle (EWB/BB), Cyst Nematodes, and Mollusks the language of the Farm Bill, and will not be supported for funding through CAPS.

-\ Not all pests listed in a commodity- or taxon-based survey need be targeted by an individual State.
+The following are appropriate for conducting a Designed Priority Survey in 2015. - Commodity-based surveys:\\ Corn, Cotton, Oak, Pine, Small Grains, and Soybean - Taxonomic group-based surveys:\ Exotic Wood Borer and Bark Beetle (EWB/BB), Cyst Nematodes, and Mollusks - \ Not all pests listed in a commodity- or taxon-based survey need be targeted by an individual State.
 Target only those pests that are important and make biological, environmental, or economic sense to the State.
 Selecting a portion (e.g., 50% or greater) of the pests listed in a commodity survey guide fulfills the requirement of conducting that survey.